bravegrumpy/khavtov/README.md

 An app to keep track of necessary negotiation information for kink scenes.

+## Tools to be used

+### diagramming software/filetype

-use [Drawio](https://app.diagrams.net) as the software for diagramming.
+- use [Drawio](https://app.diagrams.net) as the software for diagramming.

   - UML diagrams will likely be useful once we have a bigger thing started.

 ## changelog